-"Getting rid of melanin isn't always the answer, which is why using a natural beta-carotene, like Gold Botanical Healing Serum, with the occasional glycolic application is better, in my opinion," says Athena Hewett, owner of Athena Ellen skincare + apothecary.
+"Getting rid of melanin isn't always the answer, which is why using a natural beta-carotene, like Gold Botanical Healing Serum, with the occasional glycolic application is better, in my opinion," says Athena Hewett, facialist and owner of Athena Ellen skincare + apothecary.
 Use this serum during the day for added sun protection.

 Amarte Aqua Cream

 Finally, retinol you can use during the day that won't irritate your skin.
 "This product combines natural arbutin, purified elemental sulfur, brightening botanical extracts, and a revolutionary 1 percent nano-encapsulated retinol, which work to improve hyperpigmentation in a safe, non-irritating, natural way," says board-certified dermatologist Craig A. Kraffert (who is also the brand's president.)

 Hyperpigmentation is a patch of skin that has become darker than the skin around it.
 It's caused by an overproduction of melanin in certain areas of the skin.

 What causes hyperpigmentation?

 There are many causes of hyperpigmentation, but two of the most common are acne and the sun.
 "Melanin—what gives our hair and skin color—goes into overproduction in the sun to protect us from harmful rays, causing our skin to look darker than its natural tone," Dendy Engelman, MD, tells us.
 In addition to acne and sunspots, melasma is a specific type of hyperpigmentation that appears as discolored splotches on your face, primarily your cheeks, bridge of your nose, forehead, chin, and upper lip.
 Dealing with acne and brown spots can be frustrating.
 But if you have the right products and hyperpigmentation creams, you can even out your skin tone.